pommicket/autosdf/README.md

 - Ctrl+C to copy SDF to clipboard, Ctrl+V to paste SDF from clipboard.
 On Linux if you close the application the clipboard contents will be lost (thanks a lot X11).
 - F to go fullscreen
-- F10 to take a screenshot (will be saved to a folder called `screenshots`)
+- F10 to take a screenshot (saved to a folder called `screenshots`).
+The SDF string is saved in the PNG file's metadata.
+If you open it with notepad, you'll see it towards the beginning of the file.
-- Escape to quit
+- Press Escape twice to quit
 - You can use Shift to move faster and Ctrl to move slower.

 ## saving SDFs